seanwuapps/soft-components/src/components/sc-accordion/usage/sc-accordion.md

+Head over to [`sc-accordion-item`](/components/sc-accordion-item) for more details about properties, events and methods on that component.

 ### Single (default)

 By default only one `<sc-accordion-item>` element inside a `<sc-accordion>` can be expanded at any given time.
 When clicked on a different `<sc-accordion-item>`, the active one will be collapsed and the clicked one will be expanded.